 After reboot, you’ll no longer see the error.

-If the issue still persists, try the re-installation of Office 2013/16 or 365 by ensuring following requirements:
+If the issue still persists, try the reinstallation of Office by ensuring the following requirements:

 - Make sure you’re connected to a working internet connection, it shouldn’t be limited.